1. Roughhousing Performance in Johnson City, TN, Sept. 2016, on a tour of the Southeast and Midwest.

-This is what I later called "playing alone."
-It is the closest I've come to free playing, where there is nothing and no one to follow, no idea of what is right to do, not even enjoyment.
+What I later called "playing alone" is the closest I've come to free playing, where there is nothing and no one to follow, no idea of what is right to do, not even the awareness of enjoying it.
 Only after a month did I listen back, and I found myelf excited by it.
 It was then that I imagined offering it to others, selecting it rather arbitrarily.
 There is even one piece that I felt embarrased to include, track 7.
 I did so because I realized that the entire project presumed my acceptance of everything, that to insert my aesthetic judgment now would be to fantasize what the other would like, and I had no right to preempt that listener's judgment--including my own.
 In fact I soon found myself accepting and liking that piece, which expanded me aesthetically.